abhx7/Aerodynamic-Shape-Optimisation/README.md

 In the example case, the optimisation is run through a python script and the workflow is as follows:
 1. Initialise the parameters
 2. Executes the commands to prepare the lua files from the template lua file for
-   - Geometry Creation and Mesh Generation
+   - Geometry creation and Mesh generation
-   - Solver Configuration and Sketch Domain
+   - Sketch Domain and Solver Configuration
    - Output results of flow simulation
    - Post processing to retreive data
 3. Evaluate the objective function and update the parameters accordingly
 4. Repeat step 2 and 3 to till a user defined maximum number of optimisation iterations

+#
 ### Geometry Creation and Mesh Generation

 #### Geometry